cckpg/autoproxy2privoxy/README.md

 ------------

 AutoProxy2Privoxy is a BASH script and needs not be built.
-This section talks about how to build the privoxy forward rules from an AutoProxy ruleset.
+This section talks about how to build the Privoxy forward rules from an AutoProxy ruleset.

 The following example assumes a Linux environment.
 Also the famous gfwlist is used as the autoproxy ruleset input in the example below.